Admiralty Law (ADMR)

 An advanced course in admiralty law concentrating on rights and liabilities arising out of the personal injury and death of seamen, longshoremen, harbor-workers, and third parties under both federal and state law.
 Admiralty I an II are prerequisites.
 The course is taught by Stevan Dittman, Of Counsel with the firm of Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C.

 This course presents the general principles of maritime collision law, including causation, legal presumptions, the effect of statutory violations, apportionment of fault, damages, special evidentiary rules and an overview of navigation Rules of the Road and their interpretation.
 This course then provides an in-depth study of limitation of liability from a practical point of view.
-After study of the theory of limitation of liability, the assertion of this right will be considered in detail, as well as the content of the limitation fund and how it is distributed.
-J.D. students must have taken Admiralty I and II.
-Enrollment in the course is limited to 35 students.
-This course is taught by Jake Rodriguez and Michael Harowski, who are partners in the Wilson Elser firm.
+After study of the theory of limitation of liability and governing law, the procedural aspects of asserting this right will be considered in detail, as well as the content of the limitation fund and how it is distributed.
+This course also covers a basic comparative analysis of limitation of liability laws in the United States against the limitation of liability laws in other areas of the world.

 ADMR 6430 Marine Insurance I (2)

-An advanced admiralty course that focuses on the legal problems involved in insurance against physical loss or damage to maritime property (hull and cargo), against maritime liabilities (protection and indemnity), and for damage to cargo.
-J.D. students must have taken Admiralty I and II.
-3L students must write the exam, but LLM candidates may write an advanced level paper if they so choose.
+An advanced admiralty course that focuses on the legal problems involved in insurance against physical loss or damage to maritime property (builder's risk and hull), against maritime liabilities (protection and indemnity), and for damage to cargo.
+JD students must have taken Admiralty I and II.
+JD students must write the exam, but LLM candidates may write an advanced level paper if they so choose.
 This course will be taught by Brandon Thibodeaux, an associate with Frilot LLC.

 ADMR 6440 Marine Insurance II (2)